 Researchers at the post-doctoral or junior faculty level who are interested in Infectious Disease, HIV and Global Health now have a new, world-class training and mentorship opportunity.
-Hosted by the Center for Dissemination and Implementation Research at the Institute for Public Health at Washington University in St. Louis, the HIV, Infectious Diseases and Global Health Implementation Research Institute (HIGH IRI) offers a two-year training and mentorship program focusing on the intersection between D&I Science and Infectious Diseases.
+Hosted by the Center for Dissemination and Implementation at the Institute for Public Health at Washington University in St. Louis, the HIV, Infectious Diseases and Global Health Implementation Research Institute (HIGH IRI) offers a two-year training and mentorship program focusing on the intersection between D&I Science and Infectious Diseases.

 Elvin Geng, MD, director of the Center for Dissemination & Implementation and one of the HIGH IRI faculty leads says that fellows from the U.S., Europe, South America, Asia and Africa participate in the training program, designed to foster professional connections among a group of like-minded, leading-edge researchers who will magnify each other’s impact.
 Ross Brownson, PhD, the Steven H. and Susan U. Lipstein Distinguished Professor of Public Health also leads the program.
 Faculty include a diverse array of experts in implementation science methods as well as content areas in infectious diseases.
 Read more about the program leadership and staff.